We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Federal law supports women’s freedom to breastfeed at work, but employers often don’t enforce these regulations, don’t inform women of these freedoms, or enforce the regulation but make women feel uncomfortable about these accommodations.

-Similarly, for many women, not having a permanent, dedicated space leads to further stress — which can impact mental health, work productivity, and milk supply.
+Similarly, for many women, not having a permanent, dedicated space leads to further stress — which can impact mental health, work productivity, and

 Breastfeeding also puts the feeding responsibility almost solely on the mother.
 As a result, breastfeeding can be mentally taxing and challenging to maintain without adequate support.
 For people dealing with postpartum depression and other mental health issues, breastfeeding can be a major inconvenience, especially for those who face issues with latching and milk production.